 LES - Local Employment Services

-The LES is an employment activation service contracted by the Department of Social Protection which provides jobseekers with a one-to-one career path planning and placement services.
-LES provides a personalised service, based on your individual needs as outlined above in the Intreo section.
+The LES is an employment activation service which provides jobseekers with a one-to-one career path planning and placement service.
+LES provide a personalised service, based on your individual needs as outlined in Employment Support Services above.